-Starting with this third edition of Marvel UK‘s monthly Visionaries are stories I’d never read before collecting these for the blog.
+Starting with this third edition of Marvel UK‘s monthly Visionaries are stories I’d never read before collecting them for the blog.
 The origin story I felt I knew almost verbatim, but now the comic was diverging away from the cartoon and forging its own path.
 Having missed the regular comic as a kid, I’ve looked forward to finally getting to read these stories.

-With these being original creations and something fans of the cartoon may have been eager to read, it’s confounding to see once again the editorial page not mentioning the story at all.
+Being original creations and something fans of the cartoon may have been eager to read, it’s confounding to see once again the editorial page not mentioning the story at all.
 Even though it’s called Vision On it’s basically an advertisement for other titles again, this time the new Action Force Monthly and Dragon’s Claws (called by its original name here which was changed just before its release), both of which were of the smaller American format and designed to try to sell UK material back into the US market.

 This is where some fundamental changes between the comic’s universe and that of the cartoon become apparent.
 Here, the staffs just sort of produce the desired effects, like making Lexor invulnerable, Witterquick superhuman fast and Cindarr‘s unleashes a mini-earthquake.
 But in the cartoon the holographic image on the staff materialised in the real world, for example a cyclone around Witterquick’s body or a giant monster wielding a club for Cindarr.
 Even the cover of this issue shows Cryotek’s archer, but none of these would appear in the strip.
 They’re missed and without them it’s not particularly clear what’s happening at times.

 “And, like a wild stallion, rearing with savage fury, the mystically powered craft responds.”Description of the Sky Claw